top of page

 I graduated from UW Madison in 1986 and have worked and lived here ever since.
 In the fall of 2024, I retired from various financial leadership positions at UW–Madison (I was business manager at the UW Press for several years when Sheila was the press director!) and, by coincidence, the Friends board was looking for a candidate for future treasurer.
 I was looking for a way to give back to the community in a meaningful and helpful way.
 Seemed like a great opportunity!
 I became an interim board member in 2025 and hope to be formally elected in January 2026.

-In my free time, I love gardening and am constantly working in my gardens spring, summer, and fall; stilling paddling and fishing Cherokee waters; and hiking the great trails.
+In my free time, I love gardening and am constantly working in my gardens spring, summer, and fall; still paddling and fishing Cherokee waters; and hiking the great trails.
 I also work part time at Jung’s Garden Center on the Northside, restore old cars and motorcycles, and am a 3x/week visitor to our wonderful Lakeview Library.

 I look forward to doing my part, as treasurer, to help to continue the amazing support and guidance that retiring treasurer Lesleigh Luttrell has provided for the finances of the Friends over the years.